Two officers, suspect identified in fatal shooting at Innisfil, Ont. home

 The second officer was airlifted to a Toronto trauma centre in critical condition.
 Police confirmed he died early Wednesday morning.

 Van Dyke said Const.
-Russel was a 33-year veteran of the service.
+Russell was a 33-year veteran of the service.
 The 54-year-old leaves behind a wife and two teenage children.

 He said 33-year-old Const.
-Northup had been with South Simcoe Police for six years and was a member of the Crisis Outreach and Support Team.
+Northrup had been with South Simcoe Police for six years and was a member of the Crisis Outreach and Support Team.

 "It's difficult to find words to be able to bring hope in something that was so senseless," said Innisfil Community Church pastor Steve Bradley.